MBartsch71/ABAP-LOGICAL-COMPONENTS/README.md

 |  1  |  1  |   1    |

 ## Equivalence operation
-this is the complement of XOR, it returns *true* only when A and B are equivalent.
+This is the complement of XOR, it returns *true* only when A and B are equivalent.

 |  A  |  B  | Result |
 |:---:|:---:|:------:|